inf380p/fall2021/_posts/EAkita/2020-12-02-Final_Project_Update-Report_3-EAkita.md

 * Try to figure out the slash function.
 * Refactor code to use classes
 * Include dictionary for game state
-* Add some game physics

-My focus over the last week was to figure out how to use the concept fo 3D rendering for my spirogram (initial milestone #2).
-However, I ran into several roadblocks, and haven't figured it out yet.
-Thus, I pivoted to incorporating motion into my program, as seen in the code snippet above.
-I was successful in figuring moition for moving from left and right of the screen.

 Thus, initial milestone #1 done and part of #2 is done as well.